 The annual inflation rate in Croatia accelerated to an all-time high of 12.1 percent in June of 2022, from 10.8 percent in the previous month.
 Prices advanced faster for food and non-alcoholic beverages (16.9 percent vs. 15.2 percent in May), transport (20.3 percent vs. 19 percent), and clothing and footwear (11.1 percent vs. 8.9 percent).
 On the other hand, housing & utility prices slowed (9.6 percent vs. 9.9 percent).
 Monthly, consumer prices increased by 1.1 percent, slowing from a 1.4 percent rise in May. source: Croatian Bureau of Statistics

 Inflation Rate in Croatia averaged 2.27 percent from 1999 until 2022, reaching an all time high of 12.10 percent in June of 2022 and a record low of -1.80 percent in May of 2016.
 This page provides the latest reported value for - Croatia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Croatia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Croatia is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Croatia to stand at 2.80 in 12 months time.
-In the long-term, the Croatia Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Croatia is expected to be 10.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Croatia Inflation Rate is projected to trend around 2.50 percent in 2023 and 1.40 percent in 2024, according to our econometric models.